GrantRoholt/apex/README.md

-== This is APEX: The Attention Profile EXchange application
+== This is APEX: The Attention Profile EXchange app